Carmel guide

 Who should actually book it

-Pebble Beach makes the most sense for golfers who care about architecture, scenery, and story, not just score.
-If that combination matters to you, the premium feels justified.
-If you're mainly chasing bargain golf or a casual resort round, there are better-value options nearby.
+Pebble Beach makes the most sense for golfers who care about architecture, scenery, and story.
+If you're mainly chasing bargain golf or a casual resort round, better-value options sit nearby.

 Gear for a windy coastal round